False Boasting Trains the Heart in Wisdom

 Boastful promises without faithful action reveal emptiness.

-14 As clouds and wind without rain, so is he who boasts of gifts deceptively.
+14 Like clouds and wind without rain is the man who boasts of gifts never given.

 Boastful promises without faithful action reveal emptiness.